Who we are

 Do I need a lawyer if I'm arrested in Las Vegas?

 Some defendants do represent themselves in court.
-But it is always advisable to have an experienced criminal defense lawyer, even for a first time arrest.
-Prosecutors may be more willing to negotiate a charge reduction or dismissal when the defendant is represented.
+But it is always advisable to have an experienced lawyer, even for a first time arrest.
+Prosecutors may be more apt to negotiate a charge reduction or dismissal when the defendant is represented.

 The Nevada legal system is complicated and intimidating, and criminal defense attorneys give defendants the best chance of achieving a favorable resolution.

 What if I can't afford an attorney?

-Nevada courts assign public defenders to defendants who cannot pay for their own lawyer.
+Nevada courts assign public defenders to defendants who cannot pay for private counsel.
 However, these defendants should consult with a criminal defense attorney first to inquire about discount rates and payment plans.
 Defendants often stand a better chance of winning their case if they are represented by private counsel, who have more time and resources than public defenders.

 Can a lawyer appear on my behalf in court?